 More than One Feather

-It began, as do many success stories, with a small group of determined individuals sitting around a table.
+It began, as many success stories do, with a small group of determined individuals sitting around a table.

 As someone once told me, when you hit bottom, the best thing to do is stick out your legs and push.
 And push they did.

-When a community is in trouble, the pushing off typically begins with a small group of individuals coming together to talk.
-These conversations are the beginning of change and ultimately the solutions for an active, creative, engaged community.
+When a community is in trouble, the pushing off often begins with a small group of individuals coming together to talk.
+These conversations are the beginning of change and ultimately the solutions for a stronger, healthier, more vibrant community.

 In this case, the conversation was the result of a growing crisis in a small, somewhat isolated rural community.
 Here there were serious issues within their youth population – drugs, violence, poor health and now, several deaths.

 Sitting around the table, the small group talked about the kind of community they wanted to be and what it was going to take to get them there.
-As part of the process, they reviewed work previously done on a community-driven strategic plan.
-They revisited their vision and values, purpose and strategic priorities.
+As part of the process, they reviewed the work they had done previously on community-driven strategic plan.
+They revisited their vision and values, purpose, and strategic priorities.